 The 'Edit modification database' dialog box works on the currently loaded modification file.
-If no file is currently loaded you have to load one through the 'Open' button.
-The drop-down arrow in the Open button shows the most recent four modification files that have been accessed.
-Changes have to be saved to a file after modifications through the 'Save' button.
+If you need a file different from the currently loaded, you must load one through the 'Open' button.
+The drop-down arrow in the Open button shows the modification files present in the System directory.
+Changes must be saved to a file after modifications through the 'Save' button.
 The file loaded will continue to be the 'active' modification file when the dialog box is closed.
 The modification files are saved in the 'System' subdirectory of the 'GPMAW' directory (see Chapter 5.4).

-Each modification file can contain up to 30 entries.
+Each modification file can contain up to 40 entries.
 Each entry consists of a name, a formula, and the residues for which the modification is valid.
 If no valid residues are specified, the modification is taken to be valid for all residues.